SBabs08/GCAM_KellerLab/README.md

 For the purpose of reproducibility, this repository contains references to the data, software and code used to process the GCAM output data and create figures and tables.

 ### Model_info
-1.Documentation for installing GCAM V6.0 on a Linux environment
+1. Documentation for installing GCAM V6.0 on a Linux environment

-2.Installation zip, and additional supporting Install files needed to compile GCAM
+2. Installation zip, and additional supporting Install files needed to compile GCAM

-3.Tutorials for running and debugging GCAM reference case
+3. Tutorials for running and debugging GCAM reference case

 ### WorkFlow
-1.Example maps and tables processed from GCAM reference case (CO2 Emission by Region for 2025, 2050, 2075 and 2100).
+1. Example maps and tables processed from GCAM reference case (CO2 Emission by Region for 2025, 2050, 2075 and 2100).

-2.GCAM query files used for this example
+2. GCAM query files used for this example

-3.Scripts for extracting paramenters form raw GCAM data,
+3. Scripts for extracting paramenters form raw GCAM data,

 4. Workflow for recreating results